 Unlike his later American paintings, Hopper’s elementary studies of Parisian street life don’t articulate scenes of ambiguity; his characters aren’t stranded in momentary limbo or in solitary delay.
 Produced with watercolour and ink, they do, however, reveal the young artist’s humour and his developing eye as a social observer.
 They also mirror his comment in a letter to his mother that the city encouraged “a pleasure-loving crowd that doesn’t care what it does or where it goes, as long as it has a good time.”

 Café culture in Paris has been a stalwart part of Parisian life since the Belle Époque.
 A befitting café for Hopper fans (or fans of art in general) is La Palette on Rue de Seine.
-The café acted as something of a social nucleus for painters such as Cézanne, Picasso and Braque, as well as literary luminaries Ernest Hemingway and Jim Morrison, who probably penned their ponderings here while quaffing a few carafes à vin.
+The café acted as something of a social nucleus for painters such as Cézanne, Picasso and Braque, as well as American literary luminaries Ernest Hemingway and Jim Morrison, who probably penned their ponderings here while quaffing a few carafes à vin.
 Today, its dowdy yet decadent art-deco back room is populated by Beaux-Arts students, local traders and curious tourists who enjoy an apéritif and a croque monsieur.

 Another notable Saint Germain des Prés spot for an apéro is Bar du Marché (also on Rue de Seine).
 To the tune of 1960s west-coast jazz, waiters in dungarees and flat caps weave the terrace serving drinks and snacks with trays aloft.
 Quirky conversation with random visitors erupts out of nowhere.
 Though if you are an observer rather than a talker, Bar du Marché is also a wonderful spot to take in the breeze and bustle of St Germain des Prés – a corner of Paris like nowhere else in the world.

-Scenes like those in Hopper’s later American paintings can be seen all over Paris today.
+Scenes like those in Hopper’s later American paintings can be seen in Paris today.
 On Rue de Bac, near the Baptist Mission, I spot two theatre actors caught between shows, tête-à-tête beneath a neon-red bistro sign, their minds buried in their scripts.
-A few cafés down, a woman with long raven-black hair sits behind an art-deco framed window and gazes out at the world over the pages of a magazine.
+A few cafés down, a woman with long raven-black hair sits behind an art-deco window and gazes out at the world over the pages of a magazine.

 I traced Hopper’s steps from 48 rue de Lille back out onto the Seine, Hopper’s favoured painting spot.
 In a letter home to his mother he explained: “I could go a few steps and I’d see the Louvre across the river.
 From the corner of rues de Bac and Lille, you could see the Sacre Coeur.
 It hung like a great vision in the air above the city.”

 I turned right at the top of Rue de Bac and walked one block.
 Stopping outside Café Voltaire and casting an eye down river toward Pont Royal, I realised I had inadvertently stepped inside the scene from Hopper’s Le Bistro, a painting that during my research had proved difficult to locate.
 I held the picture to the sky, comparing the scenes.
 A startling resemblance unfolded.
-The café table hugging the pavement, the gentle hump of road, the swaying trees, and the rhythmical arches of the Pont Royal rooted beneath a pale blue sky all triggered the intuitive sense that I was standing in the exact spot from where the painting had been produced.
+The café table hugging the pavement, the gentle hump of road, the swaying trees, and the rhythmical arches of the Pont Royal rooted beneath a pale blue sky all triggered the intuitive sense that I was standing in the exact spot from where the scene had been captured.

 But the whereabouts of Paris Street – Hopper’s placid yet atmospheric portrait of a simple Paris street scene – proved elusive.
 Most Parisians I asked pointed to streets veering off Rue de Seine, a charismatic stretch in the city’s intellectual heart of Saint Germain des Prés.
 Peppered with tantalising bistros, patisseries and chocolatiers, I zigzagged in and out of the street, hedging guesses and grasping at maybes – to no avail.